Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Conclusion

 Our finite-temperature results for the $B_c$ meson show a smooth decrease of both the mass and the decay constant toward the transition region, consistent with the expected in-medium weakening of the bound state.
 The extracted thermal hierarchy

 agrees qualitatively with lattice spectral reconstructions and potential-model expectations~\cite{KimPetreczkyRothkopf2018,Li2023_Bc_Td}.
+The present results should be interpreted as those of a calibrated phenomenological LO+$D{=}4$ framework with lattice-inspired thermal inputs, not as a comprehensive treatment of all vector and axial-vector quarkonium channels.
 Residual discrepancies at the few-percent level may originate from the omission of finite widths and higher-dimensional operators, which we plan to incorporate in a forthcoming extended study.

 In summary, this revisited analysis ensures theoretical consistency and aligns with current lattice thermodynamics as well as LHCb spectroscopy.
 It provides a transparent framework for comparing finite-temperature behavior across heavy-quark systems and serves as a reference for future improvements beyond the leading-order and dimension-four approximations.